-The downside of the lint roller is that the sticky paper filled up fast, and I had to continually remove the outside piece to reveal the piece below.
+The downside is that the sticky paper filled up fast, and I had to continually remove the outside piece to reveal the piece below.
 It was a slow process, and the trash built up quickly, which might be hard to stomach if environmental concerns are a top priority for you.

-Still, it is an effective, low-cost solution and could be the best dog hair remover for your situation.
-If you choose to go with this option, make sure to buy a lint roller made specifically for pet hair to make sure you have a strong handle and sufficiently sticky paper.
+Still, lint rollers are an effective, low-cost solution and could be the best pet hair remover for your situation.
+If you choose to go with this best pet hair remover option, make sure to buy one made specifically for pet hair to make sure you have a strong handle and sufficiently sticky paper.